-The Digital Advisory Suite now used by Julius Baer’s relationship managers simplifies complexity, avoids mistakes and focuses on the core factors of wealth management: relationships and markets.
-Yet to clients, DiAS is invisible.
+An innovative FinTech-assistant used by Julius Baer’s relationship managers now simplifies complexity, avoids mistakes and focuses on the core factors of wealth management – relationships and markets.
+Yet to clients, the Digital Advisory Suite is invisible.

 Smartphones have taken over, haven’t they?
 You can’t go anywhere anymore, public or private, without someone tapping away on one, or photographing or Facebooking or Instagramming or watching a video or reading the news.
 ‘Digitalisation’ is booming, without an end in sight.
 Julius Baer is no exception: the private bank continues to digitize operations, most recently with a software platform its relationship managers use to, well, manage relationships.